stases/math4ai_temp/docs/essentials/probability_calculus.md

 This is called **Bayes' rule** and gives us a very nice way to 'swap' the variables in a conditional distribution.

+{: .summary }
+In this section, we learned how to answer queries such as marginals and conditionals given our joint distribution.
+For this, we looked at the most important rules of probability theory.